jaburns/NintendoSpy/docs/experimental/Paddles.md

 ## Why Experimental?

 Atari paddle support is experimental because it uses the analog pins, which potentially conflicts with RetroSpy's MODE_DETECT mode and the current output sucks.
-The technical details of how Atari handles the paddles is beyond the scope of this document, but current implementation causes the output to jitter pretty badly.
+The technical details of how Atari handles the paddles is beyond the scope of this document, but implementation causes the output to jitter pretty badly.
 I have tried to do some amount of smoothing, but the jitter still exists.
 Additionally, the parameters for the smoothing code are very likely specific paddle dependent.

 ## Components and Equipment needed for all types of cables